NADIA WESTON

 To understand the problem space and users, we analyzed primary and secondary research and interviewed 3 target users.

-Our primary research was a combination of client feedback from our business banking platform and customer service calls we received daily.
-We used iSky Research for our secondary research to study our competitor's bulk payment functionality.
+Our primary research involved gathering client feedback from our business banking platform and analyzing daily customer service calls.
+For secondary research, we leveraged iSky Research to examine competitors' bulk payment functionalities.

-All our customer feedback and calls were from small and medium business clients who used 2 business banking platforms to complete their business banking tasks.
-Although we were targeting medium to large business clients, it was useful to see what current functionality small business clients were missing to improve their experience.
+While our customer feedback primarily came from small and medium-sized business clients using two business banking platforms to complete their tasks, this input was still valuable.
+Although our target audience includes medium to large business clients, understanding the gaps in functionality for small business users allowed us to enhance their overall experience.

-Our secondary research was a compilation of business banking trends and competitor functionality to see where our product was lacking and what features would be valuable.
+Our secondary research compiled insights on business banking trends and competitor offerings, helping us identify areas where our product was falling short and highlighting features that could provide significant value.

 Secondary Research Findings